Pepper&Carrot

-Pepper&Carrot is a free and open source webcomic series by French artist David Revoy.
-It is also published by Glénat Editions.
+Pepper&Carrot is a free and open source webcomic series by French artist David Revoy, first released in May 2014.
+It is also published by Glénat Editions, Ar Gripi, Popcom, Prikazka-Igra, and Outland Forlag.

 The series consists of small episodes about teenage witch Pepper and her cat Carrot, and with stories without violence it aims to be accessible for everyone.

 The free license permits the work to be remixed and reused, even for commercial purposes, which has led to derivative works such as animated short films, cosplay, fanart, a card game, a boardgame, several video games, and the work being used in research.

-The webcomic is completely, or almost completely, translated into 27 different languages, and to an additional 36 languages with a lower degree of coverage.
+The webcomic is completely, or almost completely, translated into 27 different languages, and to an additional 39 languages with a lower degree of coverage.

 Revoy creates the series entirely with free software, such as Krita and Inkscape, making the Krita source files for each image available for download.

+In March 2024, Revoy announced he would bring the series to a close, planning on ending it on episode 42.
+However, in 2025 he said he did not know when it would end.

 Plot

 Pepper is a young orphan witch disciple at Chaosah, the smallest of the six schools of magic on the magical planet Hereva.
 She is aided by her cat Carrot, and lives with her mentors Thyme, Cayenne, and Cumin in a house in the forest of Squirrel's End.
 Her peers are Saffron, Shichimi, Coriander, and Camomile.

 Humans and various humanoids live alongside dragons and other mystical animals.
 After years of war between the schools of magic, there is a grudging peace.
 Pepper navigates the vicissitudes of growing up in a changing world and works hard to find her own place in it, but does so with a sense of humor.
 But there are happenings between the nations elsewhere in Hereva that may put a wrench in her plans.

 Revoy aims for each episode to contain a small story arc where a character evolves and learns.
 The story bible is available on the website.